 - "Streamlined data integration processes and standardized data feeds across systems, reducing data latency from 10 days to 1 day"

-Along with describing your skill at “introducing responsive design”, this bullet point tells the hiring manager that you improved your previous client’s conversion rate substantially - with no room for subjectivity involved.
+Along with describing your skill at “introducing responsive design”, the first bullet point tells the hiring manager that you improved your previous client’s conversion rate substantially - with no room for subjectivity.

 - “Wrote 12 articles on consumer psychology and entrepreneurship, generating 25,000 page views, 4,000 re-tweets, and 3,500 newsletter subscribers"